 The draft Statement of Accounts were authorised for issue 14 July 2022 by the Corporate Director of Finance and Resources, Alison Taylor CPFA.
+The audited Statement of Accounts were re-authorised for issue on 1 November 2022 by the Corporate Director of Finance and Resources, Alison Taylor, CPFA and approved by the Audit Committee at its meeting on 10 November 2022.
 This is the date up to which post balance sheet events have been considered.